 @annieezillabeth: “Melatonin gummies.”

 Sounds like a plan.
 Just remember that if you’re bringing anything creamy like peanut butter, brie, or burrata cheese in your carry-on, then keep it to 3.4 ounces / 100 ml since it’s considered a “liquid” by the TSA.
 Hard type cheeses like Cheddar and Emmental are good to go in-cabin.
-According to the TSA press secretary, Jenny L. Burke, “the general rule that we tend to tell people is that if you can spray it, spread it, pump it or pour it, it should go in your checked bag.”
-We’d add that it’s best to leave any uneaten fresh fruit, veggies, or CBD elixirs in the plane before disembarking in order to avoid any snafus with customs and border protection.
+According to TSA press secretary, Jenny L. Burke's interview with The Washington Post, “the general rule that we tend to tell people is that if you can spray it, spread it, pump it or pour it, it should go in your checked bag.”
+We’d add that it’s best to leave any fresh fruit or veggies in the plane before disembarking in order to avoid any snafus with customs and border protection.